gingineer95/gingineer95.github.io/_posts/2021-03-21-multirobot-map-merge.markdown

 tags:   SLAM, Frontier Exploration, Map Merge, ROS, C++
 ---

-# Project Overview:
+# Project Overview
-In this project, my goal was to use multiple robots to autonomously explore an environment and create one global merged map comprised of each's robot individual map.
-This can be achived with or without knowledge of the robot's initial positions.
-Frontier exploration was implemented as the autonomous navigation algorithm.
-Map merging was achieved by modifying the multirobot_map_merge node.
+In this project, my goal was to use multiple robots to autonomously explore an environment and create one global merged map comprised of each robot's individual map.
+This was be achived with or without knowledge of the robot's initial positions.
+Frontier exploration was implemented as the autonomous navigation algorithm and map merging was exectued by modifying the <a href="http://wiki.ros.org/multirobot_map_merge" target="_blank" rel="noopener noreferrer">multirobot_map_merge</a> node.
+Have a look at the code on my <a href="https://github.com/gingineer95/Multi-Robot-Exploration-and-Map-Merging" target="_blank" rel="noopener noreferrer">GitHub</a>.

-Below is a link to a video (4x speed) of the project.
-The video starts by showing the bottles and cans being placed, then a quick view of the computer vision, and lastly it displays two different views of the robot in action.
+Below is a link to a video (__x speed) of the project.

 ** insert viedo here **
 <!-- <a href="http://www.youtube.com/watch?v=0IDe7L2YoR4" target="_blank" rel="noopener noreferrer">